hjhan/Qdp/README_EN.md

 ![image](http://yieldchain.com/static/img/logo_md_new.png)
 # Qdp£¨Quantatitive Derivative Pricing)
 ## Introduction
 Qpd is a pricing library for financial derivatives developed in C#.
-It can calculate model price, risks and pnl explain for derivatives.
+It can be used to calculate model price, risks and pnl explain for derivatives.

 ### Why in C#?
-+ Easier than C++£¬more efficient than Python
++ Easier than C++£¬better performance than Python
 + Easy to build Excel Addin
 + Based on .NET£¬easy to extend to distributed computing cluster
 + Cross-platform is not a problem after supporting .NET Core